 In one interesting study, a randomized crossover trial tested the effects of applying a nicotine transdermal patch (containing 21 mg of nicotine) and smoking a cannabis cigarette containing 1.99% or 3.51% THC.
 This trial revealed that the transdermal nicotine patch produced no effect on plasma THC concentrations post-cannabis use.
 Looking into other potential cumulative effects of cannabis and tobacco, a cross-sectional study enrolled non-smokers of either cannabis or tobacco, exclusive cannabis smokers, exclusive tobacco smokers, and co-users.

 The researchers measured oxidants produced from pulmonary alveolar macrophages, which is a measure of pathophysiological potential on development of emphysema.
 The results show that there was no additive effect of cannabis on oxidant production in tobacco users.
-These tobacco users have higher oxidant levels irrespective of cannabis use.
-Cannabis-only smokers had similar levels of oxidants as non-smokers.
+Further, these tobacco users have higher oxidant levels irrespective of cannabis use.
+Cannabis-only smokers had similar oxidant levels to non-tobacco smokers.

-So, small airway dysfunction appears to be attributable to tobacco alone.
+So, small airway dysfunction appears to be attributable to tobacco alone, not cannabis.

 This study suggests that adding tobacco to cannabis may expose individuals to health risks.
-Risks that they would not encounter through only cannabis consumption.
-This appears to be a double-edge sword.
+These are risks that they would not encounter through only cannabis consumption.
+Therefore this appears to be a double-edge sword.
 It is up to each patient to decide if the benefits of combining tobacco and cannabis for certain aspects of treatment (such as pain relief) outweigh the damage to other physiologic systems (such as pulmonary system).
+What do you think?